DrHazemAli/image-studio/SUPPORT.md

-# Support Guide - Image Studio
+# Support Guide - AI Image Studio

 **Last Updated**: September 8, 2025

-Need help with Image Studio?
+Need help with AI Image Studio?
 This guide will help you find the right resources and get the support you need.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.